JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 <img src="dk-whatsnew2303-onlywhenfails.png" width="706" alt="Run the build step only when the build fails"/>

-## DSL Configuration for Build Failure Conditions on Custom Statistics Values
+## Kotlin DSL: Build Failure Conditions on Custom Metrics

 You can now use Kotlin DSL to configure a build failure condition [on a custom statistic value](build-failure-conditions.md#Adding+Custom+Build+Metric) reported by the build.